QinqinAndMacaulayCat/ml_project/docs/report.md

 down, & \text{if } \Delta \text{YTM}_i < -1e-6
 \end{cases}
 $$

-The Data is from the "WRDS Bond Returns" database, which provides monthly bond yields and other bond characteristics, sourced from TRACE and Mergent FISD.
-The dataset has been cleaned and more suitable for analysis.

-We only consider senior bonds and exclude defaulted bonds.
-Additionally, the yields exceeding [-1, 1] are treated as outliers and removed from the dataset.

-Total number of observations meeting the criteria is approximately 1760852, covering 74191 unique bonds and 3187 unique firms over the sample period.
+Total number of observations after merging all datasets is approximately 854769, covering 12117 unique bonds over the sample period.

-After merging with firm-level and macroeconomic data, the final dataset contains 12117 unique bonds.

 The data descriptive statistics of the yield to maturity (YTM) changes are as follows: